solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 ## Brief Concept of Immutability

 Immutability is a simple concept: **an immutable value is some data that cannot be changed**.
-If you _do_ want to change it, you create a completely **new version of it with the updated data**.
+If you _do_ want to change it, you create a completely new value, which is equal to the original except for the modified parts.

 In JavaScript, primitive types like numbers, strings and booleans are **immutable.** Modifications create new values: